 Since 2009, the number of patents, articles and research papers covering high-performance shape-memory alloys has tripled.
+Precision laser cutting is one of the few fabrication technologies positioned to keep pace with innovations across the biomedical, robotics, aerospace and automotive industries.
 As engineers and inventors imagine new uses for smart materials, demand for precision laser cutting services is increasing.
-Precision laser cutting is one of the few fabrication technologies positioned to keep pace with innovations across the biomedical, robotics, aerospace and automotive industries.

 Advantages of Precision Laser Cutting

-1. Compatibility with Advanced Materials
+Compatibility with Advanced Materials

 Shape-memory alloys (SMAs) like Nitinol have led to the development of ultra-flexible surgical catheters.
 These devices make it easier for surgeons to navigate complex entry paths and challenging bend angles during advanced therapeutic procedures.

 Reduced Heat-Affected Areas

 Conventional cutting systems sometimes produce unwanted structural and chemical changes due to excessive heat and friction.
 In some metals, high temperatures can cause hardness and brittleness.
 Lasers overcome this barrier by generating tightly focused beams that enable frictionless machining.

 Narrow Cutting Widths

-In addition to minimizing the HAZ, precision lasers create very narrow kerfs.
+In addition to minimizing the HAZ, precision laser cutting create very narrow kerfs.
 This term describes the width of the cutting path.
 Narrow kerfs improve dimensional accuracy and allow components to be tightly nested.
 This helps fabrication companies minimize waste and maximize the use of high-value materials.

-4. Complex 3-D Geometries
+Complex 3-D Geometries

 Thanks to computer numerical control (CNC) technology, lasers can follow complex cutting paths in thin-walled tubing and heavy plates.
 The results are precise and infinitely repeatable.
 Multi-axis cutting systems allow lasers to create intricate 3-D shapes with variable depths.